Last Updated on February 3, 2023 by Pinpoint 250

-There are two types of coffee grinders that you can choose from blade grinder and burr grinder.
+There are two types of coffee grinders that you can choose from: a blade grinder and a burr grinder.
 Blade grinders have rotating blades like a propeller.
 They can grind spices, nuts, and coffee beans; however, it’s widely used for grinding coffee beans.

 Burr grinders are like manual vintage coffee grinders.
 Except with an electric motor inside.
 They have two abrasive surfaces, known as burrs (see photo below), that grind the coffee into a fine powder.

 If you use a blade grinder, you might notice that the blades lose their sharpness.
-When the blades become dull, the grinder won’t be able to grind the beans properly, drastically affecting the coffee size of the grind and taste.
+When the blades become dull, the grinder won’t be able to grind the beans properly, drastically affecting the coffee’s size and taste.